INTO-CPS-Association/unifmu/README.md

 SUBCOMMANDS:
-    generate     Create a new FMU using the specified source language help         Print this message or the help of the given subcommand(s)
+    generate     Create a new FMU using the specified source language generate-distributed  Generates a pair of FMU/private folder for distributed co-simulation, where the FMU works as the proxy and the folder as the model help         Print this message or the help of the given subcommand(s)
 ```
 The command uses _git-style_ subcommands, an example being `generate`.